Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Results

-In contrast to the aforementioned specific tasks, Medical Visual Question Answering (VQA) represents a more comprehensive and versatile challenge in the field of medical image analysis.
+In contrast to the aforementioned tasks, Medical VQA represents a more comprehensive and versatile challenge in the field of medical image analysis.
 In a clinical setting, patients and radiologists may pose a wide variety of questions related to medical images, ranging from simple inquiries about image modality to more complex reasoning queries.
-Here, we combine 5 different medical VQA datasets for evaluation.
-As shown in Fig.~\ref{fig:result_vqa}, RadFM demonstrates its ability to comprehend the questions and provide answers in a consistent format, accurately addressing the questions.
-However, in some challenging cases, such as the first example where the question pertains to the type of abnormality, the model faces difficulty predicting ``ectopic ACTH-producing tumor'' and mistakenly identifies it as ``primary lung neoplasm'', that requires fine-grained discrimination within tumor types.
+Here, we combine 5 different medical VQA datasets for evaluation, namely, PMC-VQA, PMC-CaseReport, VQA-RAD, SLAKE and RP3D-VQA.

-MedVInT, the model trained on visual question answering, is still struggling when the VQA task (on PMC-Casereport) requires a deeper understanding of the context related to the patient and image.
-This challenge arises due to the need for not only image-specific knowledge but also a comprehensive grasp of the patient's clinical background.
-In contrast, our RadFM model surpasses all other methods on medical VQA.
-Specifically, we observe a substantial improvement in UMLS\_Precision from 14.55\% to 34.13\% and UMLS\_Recall from 4.56\% to 30.11\%, demonstrating its proficiency in comprehensively understanding the given textual information.
+As shown in Tab.~\ref{tab_zeroshot_1} and Fig.~\ref{fig:result_dataset}, comparing to the second best model, MedVInT, which was specifically trained on visual question answering, despite achieving better results on its in-domain PMC-VQA test set, its generalization is quite poor, even though the task is still medical visual question answering.
+For example, MedVInT struggles on contextual VQA, like PMC-CaseReport, which requires a deeper understanding of the context related to the patient and image, and on real 3D medical scans, like RP3D-VQA, which requires a model capturing the information from an extra image dimension.
+In contrast, our RadFM model shows a substantial improvement in UMLS\_Precision from 14.55\% to 31.77\% and UMLS\_Recall from 14.56\% to 24.93\% across the whole test set, demonstrating its proficiency in comprehensively understanding the given textual information and flexible adaptation to various complex clinical scenarios.

-\subsection{Report Generation}
+\subsubsection{Report Generation}

 Report generation is a crucial and prominent use case for generative medical foundational models.
 Unlike Medical VQA, this application generally requires the model to emphasize clinically significant observations based on the image.
-As shown in Tab.~\ref{Table: Results}, MedVInT, which is trained on VQA datasets with limited long responses, fails to perform well on this task.
-Although OpenFlamingo performs better than MedVInT, it is still disappointing.
-On the other hand, RadFM shows significant improvement across various metrics, particularly in relation to medical-specific terminology.
-For instance, RadFM improves UMLS\_Precision from 8.86\% to 23.42\%, and UMLS\_Recall from 5.88\% to 13.21\%.
+As shown in Tab.~\ref{tab_zeroshot_2}, RadFM shows significant improvement over existing models, across various metrics, particularly in relation to medical-specific terminology.
+For instance, RadFM improves UMLS\_Precision from 11.16\% to 22.49\%, and UMLS\_Recall from 2.84\% to 12.07\%.